halmubeareek-svg/ai-workplace-productivity-portfolio/README.md

 ## 🎯 Project Overview

-This repository is my AI Workplace Productivity Portfolio, built around my role as a **Business Consultant**.
+This repository is my AI Workplace Productivity Portfolio, built around my role as a **Business Analysis**.
 It organizes and documents the practical generative AI skills I practiced across the three days of training — structured prompting, professional writing, information processing, planning, verification, and responsible use — all applied to real consulting tasks like client updates, meeting-note synthesis, and engagement planning.

 ## 🧭 Selected Workplace Scenario

-I work as a **Business Consultant**, managing client engagements from kickoff through delivery.
+I work as a **Business Analysis**, managing client engagements from kickoff through delivery.
 Throughout this portfolio, the running scenario is a mid-size consulting engagement: communicating with a client sponsor, turning messy call notes into decisions the partner can act on, planning a new advisory service, and applying responsible-use and verification habits to everything before it goes out under my name.

 ## 🧩 Course Skills Demonstrated